 Hofstra University recognizes that students and/or faculty may from time to time miss class due to religious observances.
 Students who anticipate missing class for this reason should notify faculty members in advance.
 Likewise, faculty members who anticipate missing class for religious observance should notify students in their classes.
 As per Faculty Policy Series 12 (B): “No student shall be expelled or refused admission to Hofstra University because he or she is unable to participate in any examination, study or work requirement because of his or her religious obligations and practices.
 However, all students are expected to complete all assignments and examinations.
 It is understood that no adverse or prejudicial effects shall result to any student who avails him or herself of religious observances.
 The University, faculty, and student shall work together to achieve a reasonable accommodation concerning any conflicts between educational and religious obligations.”

-In accordance with New York State Law, each student who is absent from school because of his or her religious beliefs will be given an equivalent opportunity to register for classes or make up any examination, study or work requirements which he or she may have missed because of that absence on any particular day or days.
+In accordance with New York State Law, each student who is absent from school because of his or her religious beliefs will be given an equivalent opportunity to register for classes or make up any examination, study, or work requirements that he or she may have missed because of that absence on any particular day or days.

-Please see the letter below from Diane Herbert, Dean, The Center for Academic Excellence
+Letter from Diane Herbert, Dean of the Center for Academic Excellence

-Hofstra's Center for Academic Excellence (CAE) within the Division of Student Affairs is dedicated to helping students achieve success in their academics and overall college experiences.
+Hofstra’s Center for Academic Excellence (CAE) within the Division of Student Affairs is dedicated to helping students achieve success in their academics and overall college experiences.
 Since its inception, the CAE staff has worked closely with faculty and other offices within the DSA and throughout the University to ensure the success of our students.
-We are very excited to announce a few changes that are being introduced as of the fall 2017 semester.
+Here are a few important reminders about our office.

-Lastly, the Center for Academic Excellence is introducing a new way to reinforce academic skills that typically lead to successful student outcomes but that students may not have optimally developed as well as we would like to see.
-In addition to continuing to offer some structured, scheduled, academic workshops, we are encouraging faculty to invite us to their classes to deliver relevant workshops.
-Therefore, below you will find a link with a smorgasbord of offerings in hopes that you welcome the opportunity to include us in some capacity to present to your students.
+Lastly, the Center for Academic Excellence encourage faculty to invite a CAE staff member to their classes to deliver relevant workshops.
+Below you will find a link with a smorgasbord of offerings in hopes that you welcome the opportunity to include us in some capacity to present to your students.
 Our workshops last about 45 minutes.
-Interested faculty should reach out as soon as possible to maximize the likelihood of synchronizing schedules and to intentionally incorporate this resource into your syllabi.
-Faculty can sign up quickly and simply by following this link: https://www.hofstra.edu/studentaffairs/academic-excellence/events.html .
+Interested faculty should reach out within the first two weeks of the semester to maximize the likelihood of synchronizing schedules and to intentionally incorporate this resource into your syllabi.
+Faculty can sign up quickly and simply by following this link: http://www.hofstra.edu/studentaffairs/academic-excellence/events.html .

 We look forward to continued partnerships with the faculty in our joint efforts to best serve our Hofstra community.
-If you have any questions or suggestions please don't hesitate to contact me at Diane.Herbert[at]hofstra.edu
+If you have any questions or suggestions, please don’t hesitate to contact me at Diane.Herbert@hofstra.edu

 Diane Herbert, Dean for the Center for Academic Excellence